 Two works are available below.
 The first is a "Guide to Fair Redistricting."
 This Guide is written for citizens, advocates and members of redistricting commissions, as well as legislators and judges.
-The Guide explains why fair maps are important, discusses the key element of a fair map, and provides evaluated examples of fair maps for a wide range of states.
-The Guide then presents a ready overview of a new procedure for building fair maps.
+The Guide explains why fair maps are important, includes a test for gerrymandering, and provides evaluated examples of fair maps for a wide range of states.

-The second work, "Fair and Square Redistricting," is a research article that details, justifies and applies the new approach for constructing fair district maps.
+The second work, "Fair and Square Mapmaking," is a research article that details, justifies and applies the new approach for constructing fair district maps.
 The procedure is transparent, nonpartisan and straightforward.
 The approach can be used to construct fair maps of Congressional or State Legislative districts, or of any other jurisdiction.